mxayon/blog/README.md

 and lot of other options, like width, projects, pages, read-time, tags, related posts, animations, multiple-authors, etc.
 ```
-## Max's Blog

-Covers the growing pains of a Software Engineer.
-A tool to cradle any interests in Machine Learning, Data Science and Ethical Data && directory of resources to help defeat Math-phobia.

-## How To?

-Check<a href="https://mxnkpl.com"> Max's Full Website</a> for more projects and information on author.

 ---
 Indigo Theme © :